Julie Kraft, Chief Strategy Officer, Communication Consultant and Coach, The Kraft Co.

 Julie Kraft's Interests & Activities:

+ConnectCR, Director of Organizational Development.
+University of Iowa, Adjunct Professor.
 Volunteer Coordinator for the Zach Johnson Foundation Classic.
-UNI Fast Forward Conference, advisor.
 Hawkeye Downs (All Iowa Agricultural Association) Board of Directors, President.
-ConnectCR, Director of Organizational Development.
+UNI Fast Forward Conference, advisor 2004-2018.
 Other interests: physical fitness, running, travel, music, and family.